CyberFlameGO/svnpython/Doc/reference/lexical_analysis.rst

    As in Standard C, up to three octal digits are accepted.

 (4)
-   Unlike in Standard C, exactly two hex digits are required.
+   Unlike in Standard C, at most two hex digits are accepted.

 (5)
    In a string literal, hexadecimal and octal escapes denote the byte with the